rust-embedded/rust-raspberrypi-OS-tutorials/0F_executionlevel/README.md

 the CPU we want AArch64 mode in EL1.
 Finally, we fake an exception return to change the level for real.

 NOTE: For completeness, I've added code for EL3 too because of [Issue #6](https://github.com/bztsrc/raspi3-tutorial/issues/6), although normally Raspberry runs kernel8.img in EL2.
+With some config.txt options, you can make it run in EL3 (thanks btauro for the info).

 Main
 ----